gvwilson/sensibleadventures/nardica/nardica.md

 Wales agreed tiredly.
 He waved a hand at the gangplank.
 "Just take them up there, please.
-I'll show you where they go."
+Iffy can show you where they go."

 "Yes sir."
 Without even glancing at her friend,
-Honesty wheeled the cart onto the *Guinevere*.
+Honesty unhitched the cart and wheeled it up the gangplank.
-Wales trudged up the gangplank behind her.
+Wales gestured for Iffy to follow her, then trudged up and onto the *Guinevere* himself.
-After a moment's hesitation,
-Iffy followed them.

 Wales' toolboxes went in the cabin he had used on the voyage from Halley.
-He struggled awkwardly out of his coat, the wound in his side obviously still bothering him.
+He struggled awkwardly out of his coat, his wound obviously still bothering him.
 "Maybe later,"
 he said when Iffy asked him if he wanted some tea.
 "I'm going to lie down for a bit first."